ligurio/elle-cli/README.md

 {:type :invoke, :f :add, :value [0 5], :process 0, :time 11786251931, :index 10}
 ```

-### register

-A Knossos checker for write-read registers.
-By default `competition/analysis`
-algorithm is used.

 ### cas-register

 A Knossos checker for CAS (Compare-And-Set) registers.
 By default